silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 More detail is available through a solution architecture document on request to participating agencies.
 See [technical and architecture information](https://www.cwp.govt.nz/about/technical-and-architecture-information/).

-## HTTP Request time limit
+## HTTP request time limit

+The PHP execution limit (`max_execution_time`) is 60 seconds, after which a 503 (Service Unavailable) error will be returned.

-The CWP "Gateway" server which fronts all CWP instances has a HTTP request timeout limit of 60 seconds.
+The CWP "Gateway" server which fronts all CWP instances has a HTTP request timeout limit of 120 seconds, after which it will generate a 504 (Gateway Timeout) error.

-All HTTP requests to CWP environments are affected by this limit.
-Any request that exceeds this limit will continue to be processed on the back-end server, however the CWP "Gateway" server will generate a 504 (Gateway Timeout) error.
+This is preventing overloading of the shared parts of the infrastructure.

 <div class="warning" markdown='1'>
 Your publicly accessible URLs should never take a long time to process, as this leaves your instance open to denial of service attacks.
 You should definitely hide these behind a login or a captcha, or use caching and other optimisations to bring down the processing time.
 </div>

-The request time limit on the platform is set to 120s at which point a 503 error will be returned.
-This is to prevent overloading of the shared parts of the infrastructure.
-However your underlying instance process will still be running - without a way to return any output to requester.

 The preferred way to handle your long-running processes is via the [queuedjobs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) module.